The Baker Preserve

 Conservation easements held by the Trust’s partners, The San Juan Preservation Trust and the Washington Department of Fish and Wildlife, limit development of the property and ensure permanent protection of the land's natural values.

 The Heritage Trust owns and manages a portion of the property as the Baker Preserve.
-The WA Natural Heritage Council has designated the Baker Preserve as a Natural Area Preserve (NAP).
-Natural Area Preserves protect the best remaining examples of rare plant and animal habitats.
+The WA Natural Heritage Council has designated the Baker Preserve as part of the Statewide System of Natural Areas.
+Across the State, these natural area preserves are living museums that protect the best remaining examples of rare plant and animal habitats.
 Read news article here.